Asthma

 • If your symptoms improve when you are away from work

-Use a diary or app to track your symptoms and exposures.
+Use a diary or smartphone app to track your symptoms and exposures.
 Tracking your work history is important.
 This may help you figure out the cause of your symptoms.

 How Can I Control Asthma at Work?